fprimex/zdgrab/README.md

     os.chdir(start_dir)
 ```

-### Zdsplode
+### Asplode

-Archives that are downloaded are automatically extracted using an included
+Archives that are downloaded are automatically extracted using `asplode`.
-function called `zdsplode`.
-A command line script for calling zdsplode is also
-included.